AidanHMcGeady/AidanHMcGeady/README.md

     - Programming principles!

   👯 I’m looking to collaborate on:  <br>
-  - Video game ideas that sound interesting or unique!
+  - Video game ideas that sound interesting!

   💬 Ask me about: <br>
     - Coding <br>